VenkaSri/process-automation/README.md

 ## Overview

 Welcome to the `process-automation` repository!
-My name is Venkatesh Sritharan, and I have been working as a Customs Associate at FedEx Ground, a non-tech.
+My name is Venkatesh Sritharan, and I have been working as a Customs Associate at FedEx Ground, a non-tech position.
 Despite this, I've leveraged my programming knowledge to create various tools that have transformed our workflows, increasing efficiency and accuracy significantly.
 This repository is a collection of those automation tools, each designed to address specific operational challenges within our team and beyond.

 ## Impact